ZjMNZHgG5jMXw/smallcaps/doc/lesscase.markdown

 # BUGS

-lesscase is known to ignore the tab characters (&) in tabular environments.
+lesscase and twocase are known to ignore the tab characters (&) in tabular environments.

-lesscase does not know about the somewhat more flexible delimiters of verbatim macros (`\verb`).
+lesscase and twocase do not know about the flexible delimiters of verbatim macros (`\verb`).